eighttrigrams/us-vs-them/README.md

 Another use case: the README.md, originally generated, where you rewrite the opening paragraphs.
-The agent should feel free to redo or append parts further downwars but should really think twice changing anything in the opener.
+The agent should feel free to redo or append parts further downwards but should really think twice changing anything in the opener.

 ## How it works